Undercover Oakland, Calif., officer shot, killed during burglary investigation | Gephardt Daily

 Dec.
-30 (UPI) — An undercover Oakland, Calif., police officer is dead after being shot while while responding to a break-in at a business in the city’s waterfront entertainment district, authorities say.
+30 (UPI) — An undercover Oakland, Calif., police officer is dead after being shot while responding to a break-in at a business in the city’s waterfront entertainment district, authorities say.

 Officer Tuan Le, 36, was shot Friday and died shortly afterwards while surrounded by family members and his fellow officers at Highland Hospital in Oakland, the department said in a statement.